Should I Lose Weight Before Building Muscle? Quick Summary

 You see, being in a calorie surplus is advisable in order to maximize results in muscle growth for a reason.
 It requires energy to add muscle tissue.

-So, building muscle and losing body fat at the same time may be a little more feasible to do for them.
+So, building muscle and losing body fat at the same time may be a little more feasible for them.
 But again, this is more my speculation than science.
 The reality is, we still don't know the exact reason for this.

 Now, please allow me to clarify something.
 When I say body recomposition may be easier or happen faster for some, that comes with a rule.